noobscode/NS-Toolkit/README.md

 * Cross-platform: Mac and Linux are officially supported.
 * Written in bash
+* It uses ssh (Secure Shell) to pass commands, and scp (Secure Copy) to transfer files back and forth the individual    servers/clients.
+* mysqldump for database backup

 * Synch Lists/Text files cross multiple servers
 * Do a complete backup of Mysql